 – Assist staff with other duties as needed.

-Due to high community interest in refugee resettlement and the schedules of our busy staff, internships are competitive and we are not able to accommodate all students who would like to work with us.
+Due to high community interest in refugee resettlement and the schedules of our busy staff, we are not able to accommodate all students who would like to work with us.
 Interns are therefore chosen based on how well their schedule, availability, skills and interests meet the needs of our clients and our staff.